blog posts

 4. Click Continue three times.

-The installer displays note about Python, such as license information (click Agree when prompted for license information) and a dialog box that specifies the destination.
+The installer displays notes about Python, such as license information (click Agree when prompted), and a dialog box that specifies the destination.

 5. Select the volume, hard disk, or media on which Python will be installed and click Continue.
 The Installation Type dialog box appears.
 This dialog box does two things:

-- Click Customize to change the set of features installed on the system.
+• Click Customize to change the installed feature set on the system.

-- If you want to install Python on a location other than the default option, click the Change Install Location button.
+• If you want to install Python in a location other than the default option, click the Change Install Location button.

 6. Click Install.